-Oregon’s Tualatin Valley has a strong and rich Hispanic and Latinx community, which has roots in the region when the U.S. government brought Mexican workers to Oregon via the Bracero Program during World War II.
+Oregon’s Tualatin Valley has a strong and rich Hispanic and Latino community, which has roots in the region when the U.S. government brought Mexican workers to Oregon via the Bracero Program during World War II.
 Created by an executive order in 1942, more than 500,000 Mexicans came to work in the United States, from 1942 to 1947.
 The Bracero Program continued until the end of 1964, with nearly 4.5 million Mexicans coming to the U.S. to work in the program’s 20-year run.

-Hispanic and Latinx Organizations, Celebrations and Events*
+Hispanic and Latino Organizations, Celebrations and Events

 As Mexican immigrants settled in Oregon, many families built a community in Washington County.
 Centro Cultural de Washington County, established in 1972, is the oldest Hispanic organization in Oregon and serves as a cultural center for Latino families in Tualatin Valley.
 Centro Cultural celebrates the community’s contribution to the social and cultural fabric of Oregon with dance classes, such as the Ballet Folkorico, and dance company Danza Azteca, as well as hosts annual events, El Grito and Dia de los Muertos.